-In addition to the compressive strength and the unit weight reflected in equations 3.6 and 3.8, the modulus of elasticity of concrete is very sensitive to the modulus of the aggregate.
+In addition to the compressive strength and the unit weight reflected in equations (3.8) and (3.12), the modulus of elasticity of concrete is very sensitive to the modulus of the aggregate.
 Considering that the group I matrices had 4% more cementitious materials content than group III matrices, and both groups I and III had identical water-to-cementitious materials and coarse-to-fine aggregate ratios, it can be concluded that the aggregate S used in the group III had a higher modulus of elasticity than the aggregate R used in the group I matrices.

-For the test results of this section of the investigation, the following conclusions can be drawn:
+For the test results of this study the following conclusions can be drawn: